arangodb/arangodb/Documentation/UserManual/Foxx.md

 initial data if you want to.
 Use the `teardown` script to remove all collections you have created.

-`apps` is an object that matches routes to files
+`controllers` is an object that matches routes to files
 ------------------------------------------------

 * The `key` is the route you want to mount at